lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 [![Ubuntu Amazon EC2 AMI Locator screenshot](./ubuntu-amazon-ec2-ami-finder-ui.png)](https://cloud-images.ubuntu.com/locator/ec2/)

-Every image is built for a specific AWS region, processor architecture and instance type.
+Every image is built for a specific AWS region, processor architecture, and instance type.
 Every image is identified by a unique ID called _AMI ID_.

-When provisioning a new EC2 instance you need to specify the wantend _AMI ID_ and make sure to select the correct one for the region you are deploying your istance to.
+When provisioning a new EC2 instance you need to specify the wanted _AMI ID_ and make sure to select the correct one for the region you are deploying your instance to.

 There are a couple of different ways to do that.